Visiting in Spring Overview

 - Elevation Gain: 200 feet

-Sol Duc Falls is one of the most popular waterfalls in Olympic National Park, and for good reason.
+Sol Duc Falls is one of the most popular waterfalls in Olympic National Park and for good reason.
 The trail starts off behind the Sol Duc Hot Springs Hotel, on a wide path, under the thick canopy of Sitka spruce and Douglas-fir, surrounded by epiphytes and nurse logs.
 This is a classic Olympic Peninsula rainforest hike with minimal elevation gain, making it perfect for all ages and levels of ability.
-At .8 miles, you will reach the falls, which can split into four channels, and falls 48 feet to the canyon below.
-This waterfall is at it’s peak in the spring, after all of the precipitation that the forest received in the winter.
+At .8 miles, you will reach the falls, which can split into four channels, and fall 48 feet to the canyon below.
+This waterfall is at its peak in the spring, after all of the precipitation that the forest received in the winter.

 2. FALLS CREEK FALLS